-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2017 No photocopying without a CLA licence.
-First published 2014 Fourth edition ISSN 2056-4155 The information provided in this publication is general and may not apply in a specific situation.
-Legal advice should always be sought before taking any legal action based on the information provided.
-This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
-The publishers and authors accept no responsibility for any acts or omissions contained herein.
-The information provided was verified between May and July 2017.
-Be advised that this is a developing area.

-Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112

-8

-CONTENTS

-Overview 5 Netherlands 40

-Ulrich Soltész Maurice Essers

-Gleiss Lutz Essers Advocaten

-Isabel Taylor Marc Custers and Boyd Wolffers

-Slaughter and May Loyens & Loeff NV

-Austria 9 Norway 45

-Bernt Elsner and Molly Kos Svein Terje Tveit

-CMS Reich-Rohrwig Hainz Advokatfirmaet Thommessen AS

-Belgium 13 Portugal 51

-Jacques Derenne and Dimitris Vallindas Eduardo Maia Cadete and Philipp Melcher

-Sheppard, Mullin, Richter & Hampton LLP Morais Leitão, Galvão Teles, Soares da Silva & Associados

-Denmark 20 Spain 58

-Erik Kjær-Hansen and Josephine Alsing Pedro Callol, Manuel Cañadas and Marta Díaz

-Gorrissen Federspiel Callol, Coca & Asociados SLP

-France 24 Sweden 63

-Edouard Sarrazin and Fayrouze Masmi-Dazi Mats Johnsson

-DLA Piper France LLP Hamilton Advokatbyrå

-Germany 29 Ukraine 67

-Ulrich Soltész Igor Svechkar and Sergiy Glushchenko

-Gleiss Lutz Asters

-Ireland 34 United Kingdom 72

-Vincent JG Power Ilan Sherr, Richard Jenkinson and Martin Strom

-A&L Goodbody DLA Piper UK LLP

-Austria

-Bernt Elsner and Molly Kos

-CMS Reich-Rohrwig Hainz

-Overview

-Outline your jurisdiction's state aid policy and track record of compliance and enforcement.
+London July 2018 Austria Bernt Elsner, Molly Kos and Marlene Wimmer-Nistelberger CMS Reich-Rohrwig Hainz Overview Outline your jurisdiction's state aid policy and track record of compliance and enforcement.
+What is the general attitude towards subsidies in your system?
 The years 2013 and 2014 were characterised by cutbacks in the amount of subsidies granted by Austria.
-In 2015, however, an increase of subsidies to €2.102 billion overall (excluding subsidies to the railway sector) stopped this negative trend.
-The amount spent in 2016 has not been published yet.
+In 2015 and 2016, however, an increase of subsidies to €1.996 billion overall (excluding subsidies to the railway sector) stopped this negative trend.
+The amount spent in 2017 has not been published yet.
 In contrast to other EU member states, Austria is quite restrained in spending subsidies.
-For example, in 2015, Germany spent 1.22 per cent of its GDP on state aid and Austria only 0.62 per cent.
-Besides subsidies for agriculture and transport, large portions of subsidies were given to environmental protection, including energy saving, regional development, rescue and restructure of companies, research and development and small and medium-sized enterprises (SMEs), including risk capital.
+For example, in 2016, Germany spent 1.31 per cent of its GDP on state aid and Austria only 0.56 per cent.
+Besides subsidies for agriculture and transport, large portions of subsidies were given to environmental protection, including energy saving, research and development, regional development, compensation for damages caused by natural disaster and small and medium-sized enterprises (SMEs), including risk capital.
+With regard to instruments, Austria mostly used grants, tax exemptions and guarantees.
 Which national authorities monitor compliance with state aid rules and have primary responsibility for dealing with the European Commission on state aid matters?
 Austria is organised as a federal state.
 Therefore, the federal government, as well as the regional governments, may grant aid.
-The EU State Aid Law department located at the Federal Ministry of Science, Research and Economy is the sole coordinator of communication with the European Commission (EC).
+The EU State Aid Law department located at the Federal Ministry for Digital and Economic Affairs is the sole coordinator of communication with the European Commission (EC).
 Thus, it is the service and coordination office for all kinds of state aid matters, excluding aid in the agriculture sector.
-The EU State Aid Law department is also competent for aid granted by a regional government, municipalities or other state bodies.
+The EU State Aid Law department is also competent for aid granted by regional governments, municipalities and other state bodies.
 The EU State Aid Department itself does not grant aid.

-Which bodies are primarily in charge of granting aid and receiving aid applications?
+3 Which bodies are primarily in charge of granting aid and receiving aid applications?
 The competence for granting aid is split between the federal government and regional governments, municipalities and other state bodies.
 These institutions have to ensure compliance with EU state aid law and execution of aid in their jurisdiction on their own.
 Despite this federal system, in case of breaches of EU law and subsequent infringement proceedings, the Republic of Austria may be sued.
 4 Describe the general procedural and substantive framework.